Skip to main content

 It's free.
 You will not usually have to go to a hearing.

-The adjudicator will decide if the agent has broken the TPO Code of Practice for Residential Letting Agents.
+A decision maker at the scheme looks at the information you and the agent send them.
+They decide if the agent has broken the TPO Code of Practice for Residential Letting Agents.

-The Ombudsman could tell the agent to:
+The ombudsman could tell the agent to:

-• provide staff training
+• give staff training

 • change their processes